amckee/RemoveYoutubeFactBoxes/README.md

 # RemoveYoutubeFactBoxes
-Getting rid of those annoying 'fact clarification' boxes on Youtube.
+Userscript for Greasemonkey/Tampermonkey type extension to get rid of those annoying 'fact clarification' boxes on Youtube.